pandey-ankit/tomcat-verrazzano/access-verrazzano/access-verrazzano.md

 In this lab, you will:

 * Explore the Rancher console.
+* Explore the Prometheus console.
 * Explore the Grafana console.
 * Explore the OpenSearch Dashboards.
-* Explore the Prometheus console.
-* Explore the Rancher console.
 * Explore the Kiali console.
+* Explore the Keycloak console.

 ### Prerequisites